Unlocking Legal Regulation

 How people access legal services not only profoundly affects justice, but also has important implications for those who study, teach, or practice law.
-Join us in this stimulating series of discussions about changes that can help us move towards the goal of justice for all.
+View the replays below of this stimulating series of discussions about changes that can help us move towards the goal of justice for all.